Evangelism methods. Are they a help or a hindrance?

 By Mark & Fiona Gilpin October 4, 2020

 There are more evangelistic opportunities than there have ever been.
-What does God want to do in and through you today to bring in the harvest?
-Open you eyes to see what God is doing in unbelievers around you.
+Do we believe that God wants us to work in us to bring in the harvest?

 DASEL Course Logo